-An adaptation of Chris Van Allsburg’s 1985 children’s tale, it tells the story of a young boy who has become sceptical about the existence of Father Christmas, but eventually has his faith in Santa restored when he is invited to take a journey to the North Pole on a magical train.
+The 2004 movie, which adapts Chris Van Allsburg’s 1985 children’s tale, tells the story of a young boy who has become sceptical about the existence of Father Christmas, but eventually has his faith in Santa restored when he is invited to take a journey to the North Pole on a magical train.

-Naturally, the challenge of juggling so many characters was an exhausting one for the actor.
-“There's only so much that I can internally grasp as an actor and on the day of tests that we did, I played five or six or seven roles in the course of that day, and I said, 'Bob, I'm exhausted here,’” he explained to IGN FilmForce back in 2004.
+The film stars Tom Hanks in multiple roles, with the actor himself saying in an interview with IGN FilmForce back in 2004: "There's only so much that I can internally grasp as an actor, and on the day of tests that we did, I played five or six or seven roles in the course of that day, and I said, 'Bob, I'm exhausted here.'

 "So in my mind, I had a track on the five characters that I played.
 I could understand the differences between them all and I understood how they related to the boy and I understood what the boy's perceptions of them were."